RishirP/TTS-DemoCopy/Polly.md

 # Important Guides and Documentation to Follow
 - [How to use a Browser Script](https://docs.aws.amazon.com/sdk-for-javascript/v3/developer-guide/getting-started-browser.html#getting-started-browser-write-sample)

 -[Amazon Polly JavaScript SDK v3 code examples](https://github.com/awsdocs/aws-doc-sdk-examples/blob/main/javascriptv3/example_code/polly/README.md)

+-Find examples and how to from [here](https://github.com/aws-samples?q=polly&type=&language)
+- Try and work on the browser script

 ### Notes and points to consider before development